mobgen/halo-documentation/docs/cms/changelog/halo_release_notes_260.md

 ---
-title: HALO Release Notes - Changelog for 2.6.0 Donón
+title: Changelog for 2.6.0 - Donón
-keywords: cms, server, changelog, 2.6
-last_updated: July 03, 2018
-tags: [changelog]
-sidebar: cms_sidebar
-toc: false
-permalink: halo_release_notes_260.html
-folder: cms
 ---

 There is a document that explains visually the most important changes of this release.
-You can download it [here](files/halo_release_notes_260.pdf).
+You can download it [here](/files/halo_release_notes_260.pdf).

 ## CMS Changes
 - _Modules_ are now _Content Structures_: This change make the hierarchy more clear in relation to content items.
 This only affects naming, so none URL was changed.